 Additional documents may be required once your application is under review.

-This document summarizes the By-law establishing a subsidy program for the development of projects intended for families [08-034] and the by-laws that amend it.
+This document summarizes the By-law establishing a subsidy program for the development of projects intended for families [14-034].
 Other conditions may apply.

-The version of the program terms and conditions found on the habitermontreal.qc.ca/housing web site is the most up-to-date.
-In case of discrepancy between the version on the web site and another version, whether electronic or printed, the web site version will prevail.
-In addition, in case of discrepancy between the present document, the web site or the By-law establishing a subsidy program for the development of projects intended for families [08-034], the by-law will prevail.
+The version of the program terms and conditions found on the ville.montreal.qc.ca/housing web site is the most up-to-date.
+In case of discrepancy between the version on the web site and another version, whether electronic or printed, the version on the web site will prevail.
+Furthermore, in case of discrepancy between the present document, the web site or the By-law establishing a subsidy program for the development of projects intended for families [14-034], the by-law will prevail.